j-abu/edgeauto-web/README.md

 Any changes the app makes to the data table, plots or map marker are made through `this.setState({...})`.
 This forces Reactjs to rerender the componenets instantly.

+The data table takes the argument `data={this.state.currentData}` to populate its rows.
+The state `currentData` is an array of objects with 3 members; name, id and bytes. `currentData` is updated every 300ms.

+The plots take the arguments `data={this.state.firstChart}`, `data={this.state.secondChart}` and `data={this.state.thirdChart}` respectively.
+These arguments are objects with properties specified by [react-chartjs2](https://github.com/jerairrest/react-chartjs-2).
+These properties are set once a row in the data table is clicked.

+The geographic map takes the argument `center={this.state.center}` and a polyline and marker are drawn on the map with the arguments `positions={this.state.driverPath}` and `position={this.state.latlng}` respectively. `driverPath` is updated on session change, while `marker` has an initial starting value(the starting position) and is updated every 1000ms.

 ## Install and run

 To run this app locally: